borkdude/blog/posts/babashka-tasks-meets-babashka-cli.md

 As you can see it works similar to `-x`, but you can provide another set of defaults on the task level with `:exec-args`.
-Executing a function through babashka CLI is done using the `babashka.task/exec` macro, available by default in tasks.
+Executing a function through babashka CLI is done using the `babashka.task/exec` function, available by default in tasks.

 <!-- A hack to parse command line arguments in babashka and then forward them to Clojure: -->